 Blue Princess hollies, with their evergreen leaves and trademark holly berries, are fine winter-interest shrubs and certainly attractive enough to serve as specimens in the winter landscape.
 To ensure optimal enjoyment of these qualities during the long winter, plant Blue Princess hollies near your main entrance, perhaps in a foundation planting.
 Their evergreen leaves also make them an option for those seeking hedge plants that will provide color year-round.

-- Blue Boy (Ilex x meserveae 'Blue Boy') and Blue Girl (Ilex x meserveae 'Blue Girl')
+- Blue Boy (Ilex x meserveae "Blue Boy") and Blue Girl (Ilex x meserveae "Blue Girl")

-- Blue Stallion (Ilex x meserveae 'Blue Stallion') and Blue Maid (Ilex x meserveae 'Blue Maid')
+- Blue Stallion (Ilex x meserveae "Blue Stallion") and Blue Maid (Ilex x meserveae "Blue Maid")

-Nellie Stevens is a tree-form hybrid holly popular in the southern U.S. Northerners seeking a tree-form holly are better off planting the somewhat hardier Ilex opaca 'Mac's Prince,' a type of American holly.
+There are many other types of holly beside the blue variety.
+English holly (Ilex aquifolium) is the holly invested with so much Christmas lore.
+Nellie Stevens is a tree-form hybrid holly popular in the southern U.S. Northerners seeking a tree-form holly are better off planting the somewhat hardier Ilex opaca "Mac's Prince," a type of American holly.